kirandesilva/sleeper-h2h-tools/README.md

 It should be read like a DataFrame, where each row represents a team's winrate against other teams.
 Green indicates a winrate above .500 for a given head-to-head matchup, red indicates below .500, and yellow indicates exactly .500.

-In this example, Aardvarks have a perfect winrate against all other teams except Cicadas and Echidnas.
+In this example, Foxes have a perfect winrate against all other teams except Beavers and Aardvarks.

 ### Known Limitation